jessicarubinwilliams/pig-dice-2/README.md

 Describe: Game.prototype.addPlayer(player)
 Test: "It will take a Player instance as an argument, call the assignID method, assign an id value to the Player instance, add the Player instance as a value of the Game's Player key"
 Expect(game1.addPlayer(player1)).toEqual(Game { Players: { 1 { name: "Jamie", gameScore: 0, turnScore: 0, id: 1, isWinner: false } }, currentId: 1, currentPlayer: 1 })

+Describe: Game.prototype.winnerCheck(player)
+Test: "It will assess whether a Player's gameScore property value is greater than or equal to 100" Expect(Game.winnerCheck(player1)).toEqual(false);

 Describe: Game.prototype.takeTurn(player)
 Test: "It will call player.tallyTurnScore and pass player.roll() as an argument"